Manu Tuilagi

 Manu Tuilagi is the key player for England, says Jason Robinson

-After the jittery opening victory over Tonga, England settled into the competition with a more composed seven-try win over the – despite a frantic start in which they conceded four penalties in the first 15 minutes.
+After the jittery opening victory over Tonga, England settled into the competition with a more composed seven-try win over the USA – despite a frantic start in which they conceded four penalties in the first 15 minutes.

 Robinson, who was enticed by Woodward to switch from League to Union ahead of England’s World Cup triumph in 2003, says England must quickly adapt to the pressure of playing on the biggest stage if they are to regain the Webb-Ellis Cup.